tobias-carlbom/webview2-client/README.md

 - **Hide Toolbar** - Remove the menu bar for a cleaner interface
 - **Hide Title Bar** - Remove window decorations for kiosk-style display
 - **Autostart** - Automatically launch with Windows

+Settings are automatically saved and will persist between application restarts.

 ## Use Cases